Tibboh17/CS/Algorithm/Sorting Algorithm.md

 ```

 #### Merge Sort
-- Divides the array into halves, recursively sprts them, and then merges the sorted halves.
+- Divides the array into halves, recursively sorts them, and then merges the sorted halves.
 - **Time Complexity**: `O(NlogN)`
 ```python
 def merge_sort(arr):